 But that doesn’t mean you can’t fight for justice.
 With our help, you can.

-At the Law Offices of Michael Pines, APC, we are dedicated nursing home abuse attorneys willing to fight on your behalf against the injustices of poor nursing home care.
+At the Pines Salomon Injury Lawyers, we are dedicated nursing home abuse attorneys willing to fight on your behalf against the injustices of poor nursing home care.
 We will partner with you to seek justice while working hard to collect the financial compensation you and your family deserve.

 Call us at 1-858-551-2090 for your FREE consultation and speak with a nursing home abuse lawyer today.